Faculty

 Dr. Daughters studies neural and behavioral determinants of substance use risk and treatment response, and the translation of this knowledge into the development and testing of novel treatments for substance use disorders.
 Visit her online: Biobehavioral Research on Addiction and Emotion [BRANE Lab].

-Dr. Daughters will be accepting a Clinical student to start Fall 2020.
+Dr. Daughters will not be accepting a Clinical student to start Fall 2024.

 Gil, Karen